 The favela has only around two main streets that services most of the houses and in these were filled with on motorbikes offering transportation up and down the this Rio favela.
 Not all of these people have a motorbike license.
 The price is 3 BRL to go up and 2.5BRL to go down.
 The majority of the favela are connected with small windy paths that are covered with waste and litter and extremely hard to navigate.
 If you haven’t spent time living in these favelas, you could easily get lost.

 Rocinha has an excellent location compared to many other Rio Favelas.
-It is located extremely close to a very expensive and classy beachside suburb and big shopping centre.
+It is located extremely close to a very expensive and classy beachside suburb and big shopping centre and you can get there by taxi or an uber, of course for this you can make sure the driver compare uber insurance and spend less and make your transportation protected.
 As jobs are easier to find around Rocinha Favela, many people from other Favela always move into this favela.
 However, Rocinha is now restricted to expand any further by the government so buildings in this favela are growing taller and taller as there are no restrictions on how you build.
 You can rent an apartment in the Favela as cheap as 300 BRL for one month but the location is extremely hard to get to and you have no access to any road.

 There are many businesses in the Rocinha favela and there is a huge economy that runs inside the favela.
 Some people do have money as a result from these businesses but still lives inside these favelas.
 Edson said that the reason is mainly that they don’t have to pay taxes in the favela.
 Although people don’t need to pay tax to the government, they do have to pay protection fees to the mafia.
 The Mafia runs and controls most of the activities that occur in the favela.
 During our visit, we saw a big van transportation system that is solely run by the mafia.